 We expect you to meet the time commitments, schedules, and standards which have been mutually agree to and signed off.

 We expect you to give reasonable notice so other arrangements can be made if you cannot meet your time commitments or schedules.

 We expect you to provide or agree to undergo a Police Reference check and agree to sign off on all applicable policies and procedures

 Huron Park Montessori has emergency management policy and procedures.
 In case of an emergency, parents will be informed at the earliest possibility, through contact details provided in the emergency form at the time of registration: phone number/ e-mail address.
 It is the parents’ responsibility to update any changes in the information provided.

 In the event of an emergency that we need to evacuate the building, we have arranged to use Hawthorne Public School located at 2473 Rosemary Drive, Mississauga L5C 1X1.
 Parents will be notified of an evacuation by the school staff as soon as possible, asking to pick the child up at the designated area.

 Availability of Parents in an Emergency

 Parent(s) are requested to keep the Huron Park Montessori informed of their current updated contact information.
 Should your telephone number, home address, your workplace / business change please notify the school immediately.
 In the event of an emergency requiring a hospital visit, your child will be taken immediately to a nearest hospital with a supervising staff member.
 In the event child’s parent(s) cannot be reached, the child’s emergency contact person will be notified.
 Please ensure the emergency contacts are aware of this responsibility.

-The children will go outdoors for a minimum of 2 hours per day weather permitting.
-Please dress your child according to weather condition.
+The children will go outdoors for a minimum of 2 hours per day, 1-hour morning and 1-hour afternoon, weather permitting.
+Please dress up your child according to weather condition.